01 Getting Started

 1. Open the Project Settings and click the Salesforce option.

-2. Under records, click the Create New button.
+2. Under Records, click the Create New button.

-3. Use the drop-down lists to select the following:
+3. Use the dropdown lists to select the following:

-• Object in Salesforce, for instance, Contact.
+• An object in Salesforce, such as a Contact.

 • Trigger to execute the pull, in this example, User action.